PraseedaSasankaPisipati/DataMiners/Deliverables/DataMiners_WorkPlan_WorkPlan.md

 10. What is the ratio between the expected deaths and the Population?

 ## 3. Work Plan
+Below is the Work Plan which reflects the deadlines provided for the deliverables in the Syllabus of the Course.
+A detailed description of the Plan can be seen in [Gantt Chart](https://github.com/PraseedaSasankaPisipati/DataMiners/blob/master/Deliverables/DataMiners_Project_Plan_GanttChart.pdf)

             Work Plan & Research Questions                             Week 5
             Data Cleaning                                              Week 7
             Progress Meeting & Data Cleaning Documentation             Week 9